basbuijse/train-arrival-time-estimator/README.md

 # Deep Train Arrival Time Estimator

-In this repo the code is provided with which train arrival time can be predicted.
+In this repo code is provided with which train arrival times can be predicted.